espressif/esp-now/examples/coin_cell_demo/README.md

 #### ESP32 series DevKit

+- Open the project and compile the firmware with default config.
 - Double click the `BOOT` button on the device, it will send the binding command.
 - Single click the `BOOT` button on the device, it will send the control command.
 - Long press (more than 1.5 seconds) the `BOOT` button on the device, it will send the unbinding command.

 #### coin cell button

-- Open the project and compile the firmware as default config.
+- Open the project and compile the firmware with default config file sdkconfig.defaults.v1 or sdkconfig.defaults.v2.
+For example: `idf.py -D SDKCONFIG_DEFAULTS="sdkconfig.defaults.v1" set-target esp32c2`.
 - Connect the [ESP-Prog](https://espressif-docs.readthedocs-hosted.com/projects/esp-dev-kits/en/latest/other/esp-prog/index.html#) board and button use 2*3-PIN 1.27 mm male shrouded box header.
 - Download the firmware by the command `idf.py -p /dev/ttyUSB1 flash` on Ubuntu or [Flash Download Tools](https://www.espressif.com/sites/default/files/tools/flash_download_tool_3.9.4.zip) on windows.
-- Press and hold the key on the device for more than 2s, it will send the binding command.
+- Disconnect ESP-Prog and insert a CR2032 coin cell battery.
+Press, hold the key on the device for more than 2s and release, it will send the binding command.
 - Click the key on the device, it will send the control command.
 - Press and hold the key on the device for more than 4s, it will send the unbinding command.